svermaji/SearchBigFile/README.md

 * ESC key can be used to hide inner-frame.
 * Match case and whole word search options are available.
 * Search button action will result only matched strings lines with highlighted background.
-* Recent files/searches can be tagged for quick searching with space at end in brackets `FILE (TAG)`.
-* Any recent files/searches starting with `*` will be added as favourite button `(max 5)`, ex. `*FILE (TAG)`.
-* Line number will be displayed as bold at the start of line to match with an original file.
+* Line number will be displayed in blue at the start of line to match with an original file.
 * Summary will be displayed in title bar with file size, time taken and number of occurrences matched.
 * Another feature added to read last N (100-5000) lines of a file along with the highlight of search pattern
-* Recently searched files and search-patterns will be stored.
+* Recently searched files and search-patterns will be stored with shortcuts.
 * Additional filtering is provided to search among recent lists
 * Application displays warning if search runs for too long or too many search occurrences
 * Tooltip provided for maximum controls.